i2group/analyze/documentation/developer_essentials_deploying.md

 At this stage, configuration of the development version of the Intelligence Analysis Platform is complete.
 You can now deploy the platform into WebSphere Application Server Liberty Profile.

-1. Open a command prompt as administrator, navigate to `C:\IBM\iap-3.0.5.3\IAP-Deployment-Toolkit\scripts`, and then run the following commands in sequence:
+1. Open a command prompt as administrator, navigate to `C:\IBM\iap-3.0.5.4\IAP-Deployment-Toolkit\scripts`, and then run the following commands in sequence:

     ``` {.pre .codeblock}
-    python deploy.py -s write -t delete-queue-manager
     python deploy.py -s write -t deploy-liberty
     python deploy.py -s read -t deploy-liberty
     ```

-    Note: The first command in the list is not strictly necessary when you deploy the platform for the first time, but it is necessary on future occasions.

 2. Use the Services application in Windows (`services.msc`) to restart IBM HTTP Server.
 Do not attempt to start the application server or the web applications yet.